-If you were subjected to a Deportation Order from Canada and would like to return to Canada, our Ottawa immigration lawyers at Gerami Law PC have the knowledge and experience to assist you in obtaining an Authorization to Return to Canada (ARC).
+If you have been removed from Canada and would like to return, our Canadian immigration and refugee lawyers have the knowledge and experience to assist you with obtaining an Authorization to Return to Canada (ARC).

-If you were criminally inadmissible, you may also need a Temporary Resident Permit to be allowed back into Canada.
-In this case, Gerami Law can argue that it has been less than five years since the end of your sentence, you have a valid reason to re-enter Canada, and this reason outweighs the health and safety risks to Canadian society.
+If you were found criminally inadmissible, you may also need a Temporary Resident Permit to be allowed back into Canada.
+In this case, Gerami Law PC can advocate on your behalf for the issuance of a temporary resident permit.

-For a discussion on how we can assist you with your ARC application, removal order, criminal inadmissibility, or Temporary Resident Permit, please contact our office for a consultation to arrange for a meeting with one of our lawyers.
+To see how Gerami Law PC can assist you with your ARC application, deportation/removal order, criminal inadmissibility, or Temporary Resident Permit, please contact our office to arrange for a consultation with one of our lawyers.